TakeshiOkamoto/MedianCut.js/README.md

 # MedianCut.js
-High quality, median-cut algorithm, reduced color (Reduce the color of the image),  with pure JavaScript.
+High quality, median-cut algorithm, reduced color (Reduce the color of the image).

 ## How to use